benmandrew/benmandrew.github.io/_posts/2022-02-25-unix-select-syscall.markdown

   }
 ...{% endraw %}{% endhighlight %}

 The first thing we do in the loop is make a copy of our `fd_set`, `s`, which has had our socket file descriptor added to it.
-We make this copy because the `select` call modifies the the `fd_set` passed to it, and we would like to maintain our original version.
+We make this copy because the `select` call modifies the `fd_set` passed to it, and we would like to maintain our original version.

 We then make our `select` call, passing our `fd_set` copy as the read set and using the provided `FD_SETSIZE` as our maximum descriptor number.
 This call blocks our process, returning when one of our provided file descriptors is ready to be read, and we verify that the number of ready descriptors is actually non-zero using `n_ready`.